Chul0/Calorie-Tracker-BE/README.md

 - Can user sign up, sign in and sing out?
 - Can user get nutrition information?
 - Can user save and delete nutrition info?
-- Can user create meals?
+- Can user see saved nutrition info?

 ## Stretch goals
 - User can delete their account.